 The first hotel that I ever worked at was a relatively small 70 room property with 4 floors.
 Almost everything about the hotel was quite standard: a 2.5 Star property about 3 miles from a major NFL stadium and just a few miles from a major Amusement Park.
-We were busy in the Summer; our weekends almost always fared better than our weekdays, and we struggled for corporate business on weekdays much like many other hotels in the area.
+We were busy in the summer; our weekends almost always fared better than our weekdays, and we struggled for corporate business on weekdays much like many other hotels in the area.

-The one thing that did stand out about that hotel was the amount of room types we had, despite our relatively small footprint.
+The one thing that did stand out about that hotel was the number of room types we had, despite our relatively small footprint.
 My jaw still drops when I think of how many we had in that hotel: fourteen.
 That’s right- fourteen room types for just seventy rooms.

 Come up with a logical day of week upcharge strategy.
-Typically, corporate travelers stay Sunday-Thursday, and prefer a king room type.
+Typically, corporate travelers stay Sunday-Thursday and prefer a king room type.
 Leisure travelers travel on the weekend and prefer 2 beds.
-As a general rule of thumb (obviously considering the room type mix in the property), consider increasing the upcharge for kings during the week for the less price sensitive corporate traveler, and increasing the upcharge on the 2 bed room types over the weekends.
+As a general rule of thumb (obviously considering the room type mix in the property), consider increasing the upcharge for kings during the week for the less price-sensitive corporate traveler, and increasing the upcharge on the 2 bedroom types over the weekends.

 Identify your hotel’s seasonality trends; which seasons and months can you comfortably experiment with boosting your room type upcharges?
 For many of us, that time of year is the summer, where leisure travelers expect to pay a premium simply for the additional bed.
-Although we may have developed a habit on charging only an additional $10 upcharge on rooms with 2 beds, in reality we can most very easily increase that to a $15 or even $20 upcharge, especially on high demand summer weekends and event dates year-round.
+Although we may have developed a habit of charging only an additional $10 upcharge on rooms with 2 beds, in reality, we can most very easily increase that to a $15 or even $20 upcharge, especially on high demand summer weekends and event dates year-round.

 Shop your competitive set’s room type upcharges.
-Are similar hotels pushing their premium and two-bed room types higher than your premium and two-bed offerings?
+Are similar hotels pushing their premium and two-bedroom types higher than your premium and two-bed offerings?
 If so, that is often enough justification alone to give a higher upcharge a try.
 Shop your nearest 4-5 competitors over a mixture of weekends/weekdays/events for a more complete view.

 Here’s an Example of room type charges in the market of the previous hotel we just used as an example: